 Dr. Minder is an active member of the international design research community.
 She maintains a steady exchange with the National Institute of Design in Ahmedabad and publishes regularly in important design journals (I.e., She Ji) and at significant conferences (for example, Design Research Society).
 In Switzerland, she serves as appointed member of the Expert Committee of the Swiss Leading House for South Asia & Iran at the ZHAW, a group mandated by the State Secretariat for Education, Research and Innovation (SERI).
 In 2020, she has been elected to serve on the board of the KUKA-Kinder- und Kulturatelier in Emmen (2020).
 The Bern University of the Arts (HKB) draws on her expertise for the written Bachelor thesis Visual Communication in its expert committee.
 She has initiated and led a number of projects funded by third parties, including MOVETIA (Swiss Universities).
 Since its foundation in 2012, she has been an essential member of the interdisciplinary CreaLab – The Future Lab at Lucerne University of Applied Sciences and Arts (LUASA) that develops and advances creative collaborative methods.
 In 2015, she became a co-founder of the Interspin CreaLab, which continues as a non-profit Spin-off organization.

-02/2017 – today: Full-time design research and instructor Lucerne University of Applied Sciences & Arts, Department Art and Design
+02/2017 – today: Full-time design research and lecturer Lucerne University of Applied Sciences & Arts, Department Art and Design

 2012 - today: Member of the CreaLab – the University's Future Lab